 “Senior leaders that are new to Amazon are often surprised by how little time we spend discussing actual financial results or debating projected financial outputs.
 To be clear, we take these financial outputs seriously, but we believe that focusing our energy on the controllable inputs to our business is the most effective way to maximize financial outputs over time. . . .
 Our goal-setting sessions are lengthy, spirited, and detail-oriented.
 We have a high bar for the experience our customers deserve and a sense of urgency to improve that experience.”

-When you’re setting goals for a business or a product, focus on inputs you can control, not on financial outputs.
+When you’re setting goals for a business or a product, focus on controllable inputs, not on financial outputs.

 Over the long term, investing your effort in the parts of the customer experience that you can control is what generates success for your company financially.